 The Transportation Authority Board adopts an annual operating budget in accordance with Section 131265(a) of the Public Utilities Code.
 Budget amounts may be revised by Board Resolutions.
 The budget and actual revenues and expenditures are presented as required supplementary information.
-The basis the Transportation Authority uses to prepare the budget is consistent with the basis used to reflect the actual revenues and expenditure, except that proceeds from sale of capital assets and unrealized gains and losses on investment are not included in the budget for the General Fund.
-The excess of FY2021 actual expense over FY2021 Budget for both Grade Separation and San Mateo County Ferry Service is funded by balances from previous years' Measure A allocations.
+The basis the Transportation Authority uses to prepare the budget is consistent with the basis used to reflect the actual revenues and expenditures, except that proceeds from sale of capital assets and unrealized gains and losses on investment are not included in the budget for the General Fund.

 Management is authorized to exceed budget for individual categories provided that there is sufficient fund balance.
+This Page Left Intentionally Blank.

-Supplementary Information June 30, 2021

-The expenditures on public transportation projects during fiscal years 2021 and 2020 were \$149.9 million and \$96.3 million, respectively.
-Total expenditures on such projects from inception through June 30, are as follows (in Thousands):
+Supplementary Information June 30, 2022 San Mateo County Transportation Authority The expenditures on public transportation projects during fiscal years 2022 and 2021 were \$99.4 million and \$149.9 million, respectively.
+Total expenditures on such projects from inception through June 30, are as follows (in thousands):